Qualification: AAT Foundation Certificate

 It includes a range of basic accounting principles and techniques, from costing and double entry bookkeeping to computerised accounting.
 This introductory level is where you will develop your skills in finance administration: basic costing principles, double-entry bookkeeping and purchase, sales and general ledgers.

-Level 2 qualification will suit you if:
+This level 2 qualification will suit you if:

 - You work in accounts and would like a formal qualification in the field